jcaillon/valet/docs/content/docs/010.usage/_index.md

 - Options can be simple flags (i.e. we check if the option is present or not)
 - Or can have a value, in which case they are represented as such: `--my-option <value>` and the user is expected to provide a value.

+Each option can be set using a environment variable matching the option long name in `UPPER_SNAKE_CASE` (e.g. --my-option can be set using `export MY_OPTION="value"`).

 ## Arguments

 Arguments are always mandatory and must be provided by the user.